 Depending on their personalities, many leaders guide their teams differently.

-For example, the US National Team player with most appearances as captain (64), Carlos Bocanegra, is known for putting his head where others wouldn’t put their feet.
+For example, the US National Team player with the most appearances as captain (64), Carlos Bocanegra, is known for putting his head where others wouldn’t put their feet.

-Many captains lead through tactical nouse and communication skills, while others influence through their playing ability.
+Many captains lead through tactical nouse and communication skills, while others influence their playing ability.
 Virtually all successful teams in every competition benefited from leaders on the field or the sideline.

-Team Success in Soccer: Organization and Tactics
+Teamwork in Soccer: Organization and Tactics

 How do you break down a team whose only weakness is a brief 3-second window where they can be counterattacked after losing possession in your half of the field?